Roveri91/Roveri91/README.md

 - 💞️ I’m looking for make some experience and sharpen my skills.
 - 📫 For enquire just mail me at spikeroveri91@gmail.com

-I aim to become a full time Web Developer as soon as possible.
+I aim to become a full stack Web Developer as soon as possible.

 " I’m the type of person that if you ask me a question and I don’t know the answer, I’m gonna tell you that I don’t know.